Increase your endorphins without exercise

 Are you trying to reduce intense exercise on your period recovery journey and finding it WAY harder than you expected?

 People with hypothalamic amenorrhea often rely on movement not only for body shaping or “earning their food”, but also as a form of stress management.
 We’re often type-A people who need some form of “productive” me-time to de-stress.
 In some ways, this makes a lot of sense.
 Exercise releases chemicals in the body called endorphins, and is often viewed as a great way to manage emotions and experience pleasure (it’s called “runner’s high” for a reason)!
 And in a world where you are getting regular periods, this isn’t so bad for stress relief.
 However, when you exercise, you don’t see the “bad” hormones that keep your missing period away.
-That’s why it’s important that we find our endorphins in other ways!
+That’s why it’s important that we find our endorphins in other ways too!

 What are endorphins?